kavv210/aurrusfinal-ops-starter/content/pages/index.md

             borderRadius: x-large
             flexDirection: col
         type: FeaturedItem
-      - title: Execution without Friction
+      - title: Feature Item Two
-        tagline: Structured & Streamlined
+        tagline: This is the tagline
-        subtitle: From Planning to Precision
+        subtitle: This is the item subtitle
         text: |
-          We manage projects end-to-end with clear timelines, resource alignment, and minimal disruption.
+          Follow the tutorial to build your first awesome Netlify Create site.
         image:
           url: /images/abstract-feature2.svg
           altText: Placeholder image